 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Swallow the capsules whole.
-They should never be opened or chewed.
-If you or your child have a hard time swallowing them whole, talk to your provider about the oral solution.
+No, the Aptivus capsules should be swallowed whole.
+If you or your child have a hard time swallowing the capsules, ask your provider about the oral solution.

 Aptivus (tipranavir) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.